bitbrain/pandora/docs/api/instancing.md

 # Entity Instancing

+> ⚠️ this functionality is still in alpha state.
+Property changes on entities are not correctly migrated into instances.
+Refer to [#41](https://github.com/bitbrain/pandora/issues/41) for more information.

 In the realm of game development, static entities often fall short.
 They don't account for a dynamic gaming environment where the player's actions can alter the state of an entity.
 Let's explore this using the example of a sword:
 ```gdscript
 func _ready() -> void: